SoumyajitOnCloud9/VPC-Bridge/README.md

 ---

+### 🌍 Extending Connectivity to On-Premises Networks

+In real-world enterprise environments, organizations often need to connect their **on-premises data centers** to AWS VPCs for hybrid cloud architectures.
+To achieve secure and reliable connectivity from your company network to AWS, you need the following components:

+1. **Customer Gateway (CGW)** — Represents your on-premises router or firewall that connects to AWS.
+2. **Virtual Private Gateway (VGW)** — AWS-side gateway attached to your VPC that enables VPN connectivity.
+3. **Site-to-Site VPN Connection** — Establishes an encrypted IPsec tunnel between your CGW and VGW, allowing secure data transfer between on-premises and AWS environments.

+> 💡 **Note:**
+> Combining **VPC Peering** (for inter-VPC communication) with **Site-to-Site VPNs** (for hybrid connectivity) creates a robust and scalable multi-environment network topology — often used in corporate and production-grade setups.

+---

 ## 🧹 Effective Cleanup Steps

 Cleanup is a **critical step** in any AWS project to ensure that no unnecessary resources continue to incur costs or cause configuration conflicts.